To re-discover, to re-assess and to apply the conditions that

 Later he worked as a voicer on many projects large and small.
 The remarkable results achieved by him resulted in him being entrusted with the supervision of all voicing activities in 1998.

-Deputy Director, came into service in 1998.
+General Director, came into service in 1998.
 Some years later, after having made acquaintance with all departments of the company, he came to work in the drawing room.

 He was assistent to Cees van Oostenbrugge and cooperated intensively with preparations and supervision of many projects, so that much knowledge acquired over the last half century could be conveyed.